aillescas76/ai_technical_challenge/README.md

   Results are written to `data/evals/run-*.jsonl` (git-ignored) and the summary metrics (Recall@k, MRR, citation precision/recall, refusal accuracy, latency P50/P95, token totals, and USD cost estimates) are printed and logged.
 - The harness reports optional LangFuse traces when `LANGFUSE_PUBLIC_KEY`, `LANGFUSE_SECRET_KEY`, and `LANGFUSE_HOST` are configured.
 Each eval case is logged with its metrics, citations, and latency/cost metadata so later workflows (F/H) can inspect regressions.

+### Methodology

+This project was developed using a combination of AI agents:
+- **Codex CLI**: Employed with `gpt-5.1-codex` (high/medium settings) for various development tasks.
+- **Gemini CLI**: Utilized with `gemini-3-pro-preview` for specific problem-solving and implementation steps.

+The `docs/tasks.md` file served as a comprehensive guideline, enabling parallel workstreams and efficient task management through GitHub worktrees where feasible.

 ### Future Improvements